jsenv/core/docs/dev_server/readme.md

 ![explorableConfig and tabs screenshot](./exploring-tabs.png)

-## hmr
+## autoreload

-`hmr` parameter is a boolean controlling if the browser will auto reload when a file is saved.
+`autoreload` parameter is a boolean controlling if the browser will auto reload when a file is saved.
 This is an optional parameter enabled by default.

 Any request to a file inside your project is also considered as a dependency that can triggers a reload.
 It means if your html file or js file load assets such as image or css these asset files will also trigger reload when saved.